Stabilizers, Measures and IP-sets: IP Sets and Measures

 exists.
 By a standard diagonal procedure, consider now $\mathcal F'$ with $F'_m=F_{n^m_m}$.
 By construction, for every $g_1,\ldots,g_r$ in $G$, the limit

 exists, and bounds $\band F(g_1\cdot A \cap \ldots \cap g_r\cdot A)$ from below.

 Choose now a non-principal ultrafilter $\mathcal U$ on $\mathbb N$ and define the ultralimit with respect to $\mathcal U$ for each subset $B$ of $G$.
 By construction, the function $\mu$ is a finitely additive probability measure on $G$ satisfying that $\mu(A) = \bar d_{\mathcal F}(A)$.
 Furthermore, for all $g_1,\ldots,g_r$ in $G$, we also have that $\band F(g_1\cdot A \cap \ldots \cap g_r\cdot A) \ge \mu(g_1\cdot A \cap \ldots \cap g_r\cdot A)$.
 Finally, since the sequence $\mathcal F'$ is F\o lner, the above measure is left translation invariant. \end{proof} Every measure can be made definable over $\emptyset$ after possibly expanding the language (see the discussion before the Remark \ref{R:wide_down_up}).
 Thus, we deduce from Fact \ref{F:Berg} the following result: \begin{cor} For each set of positive upper (Banach) density $A$ of an amenable (countable) group $G$, there is an indiscernibly prime left translation invariant $\emptyset$-type-definable (hence, invariant) ideal $\II$ on the boolean algebra of all definable sub\-sets of $G$ such that $A$ is wide with respect to $\II$.
-Furthermore, for any $g_1,\ldots,g_r$ in $G$, if the intersection $ \bigcap\limits_{i=1}^r (g_i\cdot A) $ is wide, then it has positive upper (Banach) density. \end{cor}
+Furthermore, for any $g_1,\ldots,g_r$ in $G$, if the intersection $ \bigcap_{i=1}^r (g_i\cdot A) $ is wide, then it has positive upper (Banach) density. \end{cor}

-As first noticed in \cite[Theorem 2.6]{ACG19} (see also \cite[Proposition 5.3]{gC19}), in the presence of stability, a subset $A$ of positive upper Banach density in an amenable discrete group has the productset property, that is, there are infinite sets $B$ and $C$ such that $B\cdot C$ is contained in $A$.
+As first proved in \cite[Theorem 2.6]{ACG19} (see also \cite[Proposition 5.3]{gC19}), in the presence of stability, a subset $A$ of positive upper Banach density in an amenable discrete group has the productset property, that is, there are infinite sets $B$ and $C$ such that $B\cdot C$ is contained in $A$.
 We say that a set $A$ is stable if the equivariant relation $A(y\cdot x)$ is stable.
-We will first observe that a slightly stronger result holds:
+We would first like to clarify the relation between wide and generic sets under the assumption of stability (We thank the referee for pointing out that our original proof of Proposition \ref{P:BD_stable} could be reformulated in a simpler context).